JasonOehlberg/vr-classroom/README.md

 1. [Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) -- Advanced rendering, social, platform, audio, and Avatars support for Oculus VR devices and some Open VR supported devices. **FREE**
 2. [School Classroom Pack](https://assetstore.unity.com/packages/3d/props/interior/school-classroom-pack-116794) -- This set includes classrooms, blackboards, curtains, clocks, desks, and corridors, as well as boxed lunch, chalks, bags, cleaning tools, buckets, fried noodle sandwiches, love letters and supernatural fiery balls. **PAID**
 3. [LipSync Pro](https://assetstore.unity.com/packages/tools/animation/lipsync-pro-32117) -- LipSync Pro is an editor extension for creating high-quality lipsyncing and facial animation inside Unity. **PAID**
-    *Has not been integrated into main classroom scene*
+> *Has not been integrated into main classroom scene as of build 2*
 ### Technologies Used
+- **Unity** -- Used for building 3d environment, script integration, game object manipulation, and building scenes.
+- **Oculus Rift** --Hardware used for virtual reality integration in conjunction with Unity.
 - **AutoDesk Character Creator** -- Used for generating all the 3d humanoid models found in the project.
 Each character generated came with skeleton and blend shapes for easy manipulation and animation.
 - **Mixamo** -- Used for basic character animations.
 - **Windows Speech** -- Used for voice recognition